gidven/saxo-openapi-guide/docs/tools.md

 ### [The Tutorial](https://www.developer.saxo/openapi/tutorial)

 !!! info
     The Tutorial and other Developer Portal tools discussed below require an account on the portal before they can be used.
-See the steps outlines above to create you free account.
+See the steps outlined above to create you free account.

 The Tutorial is a simple 3-minute click-through guide on the Developer Portal that showcases a couple of basic API request/response examples.
 It provides an excellent introduction into core aspects of the OpenAPI and is generally recommended as a good 'get to know the API'-tool.